n8n 17 min read

 Competitor Comparison: SearchCans vs. the Legacy Players

-This table, which we detail further in our cheapest SERP API comparison, clearly shows the economic advantage.
-Why pay 10x or 18x more for an API that bottlenecks your n8n workflow and gives you inferior data?
-It makes no sense.
+This table, which we detail further in our cheapest SERP API comparison, highlights the economic advantage.
+An API that costs 10x or 18x more while also constraining workflow throughput is difficult to justify.

 Enterprise-Grade AI Agents: Trust & Data Compliance